justinlietz93/reconstruction-alignment/BAGEL/README.md

   --use_flex \
   --lr 0.00004 \
 ```
-### Start Training

-Trans your ckpt into hf format:
+After training, you can transfer your ckpt into hf format:

 use `BAGEL/scripts/trans2hf.sh`